nodejs/citgm/README.md

   -g, --gid <uid>      Set the gid (posix only)
 ```

+The tool requires online access to the npm registry to run.
+If you want to
+point to a private npm registry, then you'll need to set that up in your
+npm config separately before running citgm.

 ## Notes

 You can identify the module to be tested using the same syntax supported by